Speed-MVP/AI-Powered-QA-System/IMPLEMENTATION_COMPLETE_SUMMARY.md

 ## Important Notes

-1. **Backward Compatibility**: The system falls back to legacy pipeline if no FlowVersion exists
+1. **Blueprint-Only System**: The system exclusively uses the Blueprint evaluation pipeline.
+Legacy systems have been completely removed.
 2. **PII Redaction**: All LLM calls use PII redaction automatically
 3. **Zero-Data-Retention**: Configured via temperature=0; may need API-level config for full compliance
 4. **Stage Boundary Detection**: Currently simplified - uses all segments.
 Can be enhanced with step timestamp detection